-In 2004, the government established the Public Procurement Authority to administer the public procurement law and enhance transparency and efficiency in the procurement process.
-Individual government entities have formed tender committees and tender review boards to conduct their own procurement.
-Large public procurements are made by open tender and non-domestic firms are allowed to participate.
+Large public procurements are conducted with open tendering and non-domestic firms are allowed to participate in them.
 A draft guideline that applies to current tenders gives a margin of preference of 7.5 percent to 20 percent to domestic suppliers of goods and services in international competitive bidding.
-Notwithstanding the public procurement law, companies report that locally funded contracts lack complete transparency.
-Vendor or foreign-government subsidized financing arrangements appear in some cases to be a crucial factor in certain government procurement actions.
+Notwithstanding the public procurement law, companies report that locally funded contracts lack full transparency.
+Supplier or foreign government subsidized financing arrangements appear in some cases to be a crucial factor in the award of government procurements.
 Allegations of corruption in the tender process are fairly common.